Rules & Regulations

-- The Cola Blanca Contest Rules Committee has the right to declare any entry ineligible if IT IS THEIR OPINION THAT it was not harvested legally, by fair chase, or in accordance with the contest rules and regulations listed below.
+- The Cola Blanca Contest Rules Committee has the right to declare any entry ineligible if IT IS THEIR OPINION THAT it was not harvested legally or by fair chase or in accordance with the contest rules and regulations.

 - Hunters must be licensed to hunt in the state of Texas or Mexico.